|

 matter.
 And he's probably right; it does

-take a while to get going, but my biggest
+take a while to get up to speed, but

 King